 Despite these trials, Muscadet today remains one of the Loire Valley’s most important appellations and regions.
 Even though plantings have declined from 13,000 hectares during the 1980s to about 8,000 hectares today (almost a 40% decrease), this is still a huge vineyard.
-Sancerre, perhaps the only other Loire Valley appellation that could challenge Muscadet’s claim as the most famous, or indeed the easiest for tongue-tied anglophones to pronounce, can only muster 2,900 hectares.
+Sancerre, perhaps the only other Loire Valley appellation that could challenge Muscadet’s claim as the most famous, or indeed the easiest for tongue-tied anglophones to pronounce, can only muster 3,000 hectares.
 Muscadet is also, in my opinion, one of the Loire Valley’s most dynamic, exciting and complex regions, and it certainly warrants detailed analysis.
-It is for this reason I have split my guide to Muscadet over several pages (as linked in the box above) looking in more detail at the history of this region, as well as at the four major appellations (Muscadet itself, plus the three regional zones of Sèvre et Maine, Côtes de Grandlieu and Coteaux de la Loire) and of course the development of the Crus Communaux.
+It is for this reason I have split my guide to Muscadet over several pages (as listed in the menu) looking in more detail at the history of this region, as well as at the four major appellations (Muscadet itself, plus the three regional zones of Sèvre et Maine, Côtes de Grandlieu and Coteaux de la Loire) and of course the development of the Crus Communaux.